 - Be committed to getting another’s full communication.
 Self-inquiry: Am I willing to stay in the conversation until I get someone’s full communication?
 Ask to be sure: Is there anything else to say?

-Openness: Deepen the Field to Transcend the Competitive Self
+Openness: Deepen the Field

 With intention, we slowly allow space for conscious choice.
 Openness cultivates the space between opinion and action.